 While Nights on Lottie will not solve the ongoing problem, we hope our giveaways provide an opportunity of celebration for UK cares, while also providing a moment of rest and recharge to the giveaway winners.

-Lottie have partnered with Unplugged to give carers a chance to relax and unwind by offering 33 winners a free, 3-night stay at a cabin of their choice.
+We kickstarted our Nights on Lottie pledge with a Christmas and New Year's Special.
+Lottie partnered with Unplugged to give carers a chance to relax and unwind by gifting 33 winners a free 3-night stay at a beautiful countryside cabin of their choice.

-Winners will be able to book their three-night stay at one of Unplugged's cabins using a unique code and on any date in 2023, to rest and recharge at a time convenient to them.
+The winners were chosen at random and were able to book their three-night stay at one of Unplugged's cabin using a unique code and on any date in 2023, to rest and recharge at a time convenient to them.

 A 3-night escape to take a well-earned rest from your caregiving responsibilities.